micheleberardi/regex_msisdn.py/README.md

 ```

 # EXAMPLE
-The example below will check into all files on May 2020
+The example below will check into all files of May 2020

 ```
 $ python regex_msisdn.py -p logs/proxy_202005*